uskawi/Customer_Reviews/README.md

 -   ##### As  business owner only
  1. As a Frequent User, I want to add my business profile to the website.

-    1. At the banner of the For_business page, there is an Add_business button; by clicking on it, the user is redirected to fill Add_company form, where he has to provide the company name and description by pressing submit, the company profile is added to the CustomerReviews database.
+    1. At the banner of the For_business page, there is an Add_business button; by clicking on it, the user is redirected to fill Add_company form, where he has to provide the company name and description and by pressing submit, the company profile is added to the CustomerReviews database.
 The company is visible to all users.

+ 2. As a Frequent User, I want to delete my business profile if I'm not happy with the values that CustomerReviews is providing.
-    2. The user who added a business can remove it from the website by going to his profile page and clicking on the link Company Added By  User that will redirect him to the page Users_companies and by clicking at Delete_company button, the company will be removed from the page.
+    1. The user who added a business can remove it from the website by going to his profile page and clicking on the link (Company Added By  User) that will redirect him to the page Users_companies and by clicking at Delete_company button, the company will be removed from the website.

 ### Further Testing